dexslender/blueww/README.md

 # bluEWW

-Eww helper to make bluetooth widgets without innecesary callings, using D-Bus and written in Go
+Eww helper to make bluetooth widgets without unnecessary callings, using D-Bus and written in Go

 - [ ] Update on interface remove & added